go-perf/go-perftuner/README.md

 ## escapedVariables

 Find variables that are escaped to the heap.
+You may use short command `esc`.

 ```bash
 $ go-perftuner escapedVariables fmt